War and genocide: Historical background

-Surveys of twentieth century cases, often considered the “Age of Genocide” identify that when genocide was committed it was alongside some form of armed conflict.
+Surveys of twentieth century cases, often considered the "Age of Genocide" identify that when genocide was committed it was alongside some form of armed conflict.
 The Armenian Genocide, Jewish Holocaust, Genocide in East Pakistan, Mayan Genocide, Kurdish Genocide, Tutsi Genocide, and Bosnian Genocide are all respectively linked with the First World War, Second World War, Bangladesh Liberation War, Guatemalan Civil War, Iran-Iraq War, Rwandan Civil War, and the Bosnian War.
-Scholars further observe this trend going into the twenty-first century, as the Darfur Genocide and the Yazidi Genocide are also associated with ongoing conflict in Western Sudan and Iraq.
+Scholars further observe this trend going into the twenty-first century, as the Darfur Genocide and the Yazidi Genocide are also associated with respective ongoing conflict in Western Sudan and Iraq.
 These observations have led many to conclude that genocides generally occur in wartime or as a response to armed conflict.

 Scholars have also pointed to the introduction of concepts such as mass mobilization, mass political movements, mass media, and mass education as being important precedents for the concept of twentieth century genocide.
 Paul Bartrop observes that all cases of twentieth century genocide are accompanied with an aggressor's long-standing obsession with the physical, social, or cultural differences of a victim group as a threat so great that the aggressor believes mass annihilation in the only solution.

-Human Toll
+Human toll

 Together, War and genocide have historically amounted to the large-scale destruction and devastation of peoples as both involve the deployment of violence through killing and physical harming to destroy the power of the enemy that often includes economic, political, and ideological coercion.
 An estimated 20 million people were killed as a result of the First World War with an additional 20 million wounded.
 The Armenian genocide alone resulted in the death of 600,000 to one million Armenians directly targeted with violence.
 By 1918, an estimated 90 percent of the Armenian population in the Ottoman Empire was either killed or displaced.
 In the Second World War, an estimated 66 million people were killed in total and upwards of 6 million Jewish people were killed as a result of targeted violence.

-Theoretical Perspectives
+Theoretical perspectives

 Jeffrey S. Bachman identifies a continuum for schools of thought considering the relationship between war and genocide identifying the War or Genocide school, that believes there is no direct relationship between war and genocide, and the War is Genocide school, that believes genocide is inseparable from war, as the two extremes.
 Most scholars fall somewhere between these two positions.

-The War is Genocide School
+War is Genocide School

-The War is Genocide school is one extreme end of the spectrum that contends, as its synonymizing suggests, that war and genocide are one in the same.
+The War is Genocide school is one extreme end of the spectrum that contends, as its synonymizing suggests, that war and genocide are one and the same.
 There are no scholars that identify with this position, rather it is a purely theoretical designation for its use in contextualizing other schools of thought.
-Criticism's of a purely War is Genocide approach include the fact that it does not consider defensive violence as separate from aggressive violence.
+Criticisms of a purely War is Genocide approach include the fact that it does not consider defensive violence as separate from aggressive violence.